ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D31 - Jan 31, 2018

 Same things today, was working oon the React player.
 The functionality I was aiming for is finished, added some basic styling as well.
 Cleaning up the code tomorrow and submitting.

+### R1D32 - Feb 1, 2018

+Was solving freecodecamp stuff, I'm coming really close to getting that certificate.